Frequently Asked Questions

 Geographic requirements vary from state to state:

-Arizona: BASIS Charter Schools in Arizona are not restricted by school district boundaries.
-Students are simply required to provide proof of Arizona residency before attending.
+Arizona: BASIS Charter Schools in Arizona are not restricted by school district boundaries, so you are welcome to attend any school in the state.
+Students are simply required to provide proof of Arizona residency.

-Louisiana: Per state laws, our BASIS Baton Rouge campuses are only able to accept applications from students living within the East Baton Rouge Parish School District.
+Louisiana: Per state laws, our BASIS Baton Rouge campuses are only able to enroll students living within the East Baton Rouge Parish School District.

 Washington, D.C.: BASIS DC is open to all students who reside within the District of Columbia.